Log-concavity of matroid h-vectors and mixed Eulerian numbers: Recursively computing the degree of

-\end{exmp} The recursion is particularly nice if we consider the degree $\rk(M)-1$ polynomial in $\crk(M)+1$ variables Denote by $\mathcal{T}$ the operation on a polynomial in variables $z_i$ which replaces all $z_i$ with $z_{i+1}$. \begin{cor} For $n$ not a coloop of $M$, we have
+(note that this is in the reverse order to the order the $m_i$ appear in $g_M$).
+Consider the $\rk(M)-1$ polynomial in $\crk(M)+1$ variables Denote by $\mathcal{T}$ the operation on a polynomial in variables $z_i$ which replaces all $z_i$ with $z_{i+1}$. \begin{thm} For $n$ not a coloop of $M$, we have